gramineproject/gramine/Documentation/devel/building.rst

 The ``-Dsgx_driver_include_path`` parameter must point to the absolute path where the SGX driver was downloaded or installed in the previous step.
-For example, for the upstreamed driver, you must specify ``-Dsgx_driver_include_path="/opt/intel/linux-sgx-driver"``.
+For example, for the OOT driver installed at the default path, you can specify ``-Dsgx_driver_include_path="/opt/intel/linux-sgx-driver"``.
 If this parameter is omitted, Gramine's build system will try to determine the right path, so, it's usually not needed.